Strategy Execution Systems & Results

 What the engagement delivers

-> High-quality OKRs aligned to strategic priorities
+Clear, well-structured OKRs aligned to strategic priorities across teams

-> Increased organizational focus and operating discipline
+Increased organizational focus and operating discipline

 How the process unfolds